rvndnimsara-blip/Nimsara-Shishan/README.md

 # python
 this is for basic coding
-This repository is created to share a simple Python program using GitHub.
-It includes a file called `hello.py` which prints a greeting message.
+# Introduction to GitHub and Python

-#Purpose of the Repository
+##Purpose of the Repository:*
-This repository is created to demonstrate a simple Python program for beginners.
+This repository contains basic Python scripts designed for learning and practicing fundamental programming concepts.

-#What the Python Script Does
+##What the Python Script Does:*
-The hello.py script prints a greeting message to the screen when it is executed.
+The main Python script (`hello.py`) prints a simple message to the console to demonstrate how to run a basic Python program.